hanisirfan/visitorqr/README.md

 ## Project installation

+1. Copy `.env.example` file and rename it to `.env`.
+2. Create a new database and set the newly created database details inside `.env` file.
-Run these commands to compile the assets and install the project.
+2. Run these commands to compile the assets and install the project.

 `composer compile-project`